awsdocs/incident-manager-user-guide/doc_source/security-iam-awsmanpol.md

 + `ssm-incidents` – Allows principals to list incidents and create timeline events\.
 This is required so responders can collaborate during an incident on the incident dashboard\.
 + `ssm` – Allows the principals to create OpsItems and associate related items\.
 This is required to create a parent OpsItem when an incident starts\.
 + `ssm-contacts` – Allows principals to start engagements\.
 This is required for Incident Manager to engage contacts during an incident\.
++ `cloudwatch` – Allows principals to publish cloudwatch metrics\.
+This is required for Incident Manager to publish metrics related to an incident\.